Tattoo: New Zealand

+Pakistan And Afghanistan

+A Pashtun woman with traditional facial tattoos (Sheen Khāl) on her chin and cheeks.
+Public-domain image.

+Facial tattooing among Pashtun women in Afghanistan and Pakistan is described in ethnographic and folkloric studies of the region.
+Commonly known as khāl or Sheen Khāl (“blue mark”), the practice involved placing small blue or green dots on the chin, forehead, cheeks, or between the eyebrows.
+These markings formed part of local aesthetic traditions and were typically applied using simple needle techniques and natural pigments by women within the community.

+Scholars note that facial tattooing was historically more common in rural and tribal Pashtun communities, particularly among women, but declined significantly during the twentieth century.
+This decline is generally linked to social change, urbanisation, and changing religious attitudes toward tattooing, and the practice is now largely absent among younger generations.

 India

 Tattooing in India has a long history, practiced by various tribes and communities.
 The art of tattooing was traditionally linked to cultural, social, and spiritual beliefs.
 In the northeastern states, such as Assam and Nagaland, tribal tattoos were symbolic of protection, rites of passage, and spiritual identity.
 The Gond people of central India and Warli tribe of Maharashtra also practiced tattooing, which represented their cultural heritage and connection to nature.

 In Rajasthan, tattoos were often considered to protect the wearer from evil spirits and bring good fortune.
 Among the Mishing people of Assam, tattoos were seen as indicators of maturity and social standing.
 The tradition of tattooing evolved over time from a ritualistic and protective art form to an expression of personal identity and individuality.

 Binds in Uttar Pradesh have used tattoos to signify the marital status of a woman, especially in remote rural areas.
 In the past, girls would get tattooed as soon as they started menstruating, which signaled to the family that it was time to begin searching for a groom.

+In Bihar state of India, traditional tattoos are quite common.
+They are referred to as 'Godna' locally, and local flora and fauna are recurring motifs for tattoos.